csmanea/testing-workshops/oci-ignite-advanced/create-adw/autonomous-data-warehouse.md

 * [Overview of Networking](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm)
 * [Oracle Cloud basics](https://docs.oracle.com/en-us/iaas/Content/GSG/Concepts/concepts.htm)
 * [Connecting to a compute instance](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm)
-* Your **<font color="red">Oracle Cloud Account</font>** - During this workshop we will create a Level 100 environment for you to use on your tenancy.
+* Your **<font color="red">Oracle Cloud Account</font>** - During this workshop, we will create a Level 100 environment for you to use on your tenancy.

 ## Task 1: Choose Autonomous Database from the Services Menu

 1. Log in to the [Oracle Cloud Console](https://cloud.oracle.com/).
 2. Once you log in, you arrive at the cloud services dashboard where you can see all the services available to you.
-Click the navigation menu in the upper left to show top level navigation choices and then click **Autonomous Database**.
+Click the navigation menu in the upper left to show top-level navigation choices and then click **Autonomous Database**.

     ![Oracle home page.](images/navigate-adb.png " ")